Sibghatullah-Laghari/Sibghatullah-Laghari/README.md

 ## DevVoyage *(In Progress)*

-An AI-powered software engineering mentor that guides developers from idea to production by helping them plan, architect, prioritize, and build software projects using proven engineering practices.
+An AI-powered software engineering mentor that guides developers from idea to production by helping them plan, architect, prioritize, and develop software projects using proven engineering practices.

 **Planned Features**